siddharthvp/bigint/README.md

 # bigint
-C++ Library for large computations on large numbers
+C++ Library for representing large numbers and computing on them

+Issues: factorial function gives wrong answers for large numbers.